-ITEM 9.
-DIRECTORS, EXECUTIVE OFFICERS, PROMOTERS AND CONTROL PERSONS COMPLIANCE WITH SECTION 16(A) OF THE EXCHANGE ACT.

-(a) Directors and Officers.
+- ITEM 9.
+DIRECTORS, EXECUTIVE OFFICERS, PROMOTERS AND CONTROL PERSONS COMPLIANCE WITH SECTION $16\,(A)$ OF THE EXCHANGE ACT. - (a) Directors and Officers.
 Our BYLAWS provide that we shall have a minimum of one director and a maximum of nine directors on the board at any one time.
 Our current directors and executive officers are as follows:

-NAME AND ADDRESS AGE POSITIONS HELD
+NAME AGE POSITIONS HELD

-James M. Charuk 44 President and Director
+James M. Charuk 49 President and Director

-Cynthia A. Carter 42 Secretary, Treasurer and Director

-Philip R. Herr 59 Director

-These persons will serve as directors until our next annual shareholder meeting or until a successor is elected who accepts the position.
+This person will serve as director until our next annual shareholder meeting or until a successor is elected who accepts the position.
 Directors are elected for one-year terms.